InventiStudio/portfolio/blog-posts/en/7-vuejs-with-constructor-pattern.md

 As you can see:
 1. We got rid of the computed property from Vue component, it's now automatically available on each Car instance.
 2. With `car: new Car()` in the `data` we don't have to worry about mismatching some default value or forgetting to add some property, so that Vue can make it reactive.
-Using Car constructor will create an empty instance for us, with default values already being there.
+Calling Car constructor with no arguments will create an empty instance for us, with default values already being there.
 3. Thanks to `toCreatePayload()` function we don't have to worry about which properties are needed for API endpoint, the logic of managing it sits now in one place.
 4. Whenever we need to reset the form we just mutate the component's data with another empty instance — `Object.assign` provides a nice trick for doing so, as it can be used to mutate given object.